-- The scale of the illustration and the distinctness of their graphical execution shall be such that a photographic reproduction with a linear reduction in size to two-thirds would enable all details to be distinguished without difficulty.
+- The scale of the illustration and the distinctness of their graphical execution shall be such that a photographic reproduction with a linear reduction in size to two-thirds would enable all details to have differentiation without difficulty.

-- When, in exceptional cases, the scale is given on an illustration, it shall be represented graphically.
+- When, in exceptional cases, the scale is on an illustration, its representation must be in graphical form.

-- All numbers, letters and reference lines, appearing on the illustration, shall be simple and clear.
-Brackets, circles or inverted commas shall not be used in association with numbers and letters.
+- All numbers, letters and reference lines, appearing in the illustration, shall be simple and clear.
+Avoidance of brackets, circles or inverted commas must be in association with numbers and letters.

-- All lines in the illustration shall, ordinarily, be drawn with the aid of drafting instruments.
+- All lines in the illustration shall, ordinarily, be with the aid of drafting instruments.

-- Each element of each figure shall be in proper proportion to each of the other elements in the figure, except where the use of a different proportion is indispensable for the clarity of the figure.
+- Each element of each figure shall be in proper proportion to each other elements in the figure.
+However, except where the use of a different proportion is indispensable for the clarity of the figure.

 - The height of the numbers and letters shall not be less than 0.32 cm.
-For the lettering of illustration, the Latin and, where customary, the Greek alphabets shall be used.
+For the lettering of illustration, the Latin and, where customary, one should prefer Greek alphabets.
 Patent Illustration Requirements

 - The same sheet of illustration may contain several figures.
-Where figures on two or more sheets form in effect a single complete figure, the figures on the several sheets shall be so arranged that the complete figure can be assembled without concealing any part of any of the figures appearing on the various sheets.
+Where figures on two or more sheets form in effect a single complete figure.
+Moreover, the arrangement of figures on the several sheets should be such that the figure becomes complete without concealing any part of any of the figures appearing on the various sheets.

-- The different figures shall be arranged on a sheet or sheets without wasting space, preferably in an upright position, clearly separated from one another.
-Where the figures are not arranged in an upright position, they shall be presented sideways with the top of the figures on the left side of the sheet.
+- The arrangement of different figures shall be on a sheet or sheets without wasting space.
+Preferably in an upright position, clearly at some distance from one another.
+If the figures arrangement is not in an upright position, they shall be present sideways with the top of the figures on the left side of the sheet.